ajitsingh98/Data-Science-Interview-Questions-Answers/unsupervised_learning.md

 6. How does $t-SNE$ (T-distributed Stochastic Neighbor Embedding) work?
 Why do we need it?
 7. Is it good to use PCA as a feature selection method?
 8. Is PCA a linear model or non-linear model?
+9. What is the importance of eigenvalues and eigenvectors in PCA?
+10. How do you decide the number of principal components to retain in PCA?
+11. What is the difference between PCA and Linear Discriminant Analysis (LDA)?
+12. What are the limitations of PCA?
+13. Can PCA be used for feature selection?
+14. Explain the concept of whitening in PCA.

 ## Recommendation Engines